rotorit/Adapto/Readme.txt

 I recommend not using anything thicker than 20mm thick plates/stripes(due to the y motor mount and y idler parts)  and use max 34mm wide frame parts(due to the design of the feet`s), but thinner is ok if the material is stiff enough.

+On the todo list is:

+- make endstop holder for the X axes.(or maybe someone else makes one I like and I adopt it into the design? )
+- Make endstop adjuster for the Z axes.(or maybe someone else makes one I like and I adopt it into the design? )
+- make all the parts in OpenSCAD... << HELP ME PLEASE!!! >> ( i dont know how to openscad :/ )
+-

 ENJOY!